mog96/Seed/README.md

   - `// TODO: Combine into a single file.
 May even be combined into game.js.`

 ### `game.js`
 A lot going on here.
+Opens a `GameConnection` websocket (see `webserver.py`).

-Opens a GameConnection WebSocket.
-Most data saved in dataModel rather than $scope as it persists through the loading of a new page.
+Most data is saved in `dataModel` service object rather than a `$scope` object as it persists through the loading of a new page.

 General data flow:
 -	Client submits a decision.